umd-dslam/docs/src/analysis.md

     /** The value is used for character storage. */ private final char value[];

-    /** The offset is the first index of the storage that is used. */ private final int offset;

-    /** The count is the number of characters in the String. */ private final int count;

     /** Cache the hash code for the string */ private int hash; // Default to 0